kgroveshok/z80-homebrew/DEV-DIARY.md

 .
 ENTER

-Displays 123 but then crashes (FAIL)
+Displays 123 and returns to prompt (OK)

 123